benoitc/erica/INSTALLING.md

 You'll also [need to install RubyGems.]() I've never had an easy time doing this part of a dev-env bootstrap, so let me wish you luck.
 There's a nacent Python implementation, so if the Ruby depedencies aren't your style, watch [Jan's CouchApp repo](http://github.com/janl/couchapp), where he's at work on the Python scripts.

+### Easy Way

+It's recommended that you try this first, if it doesn't work, the next option is less fancy, but maybe more reliable.

+    # get the latest rubygems
+    sudo gem update --system
+    # install CouchApp
+    sudo gem install couchapp

+Once this is done, run `couchapp generate relax` and generally pick up with the README.

+### Hard Way

 Once you've got RubyGems, (please excuse the `sudo`, it's to install the `couchapp` script in your path) run:

     git clone git@github.com:jchris/couchapp.git && cd couchapp